Dysfunction (album)

-Despite little success upon release, Dysfunction then grew into mainstream popularity at the end of 1999 and continued experiencing mainstream success in 2000.
-Eventually, the album had been certified double platinum by the Recording Industry Association of America (RIAA).
-Songs like "Mudshovel" and "Home" experienced Billboard chart success and were played often on rock radio stations.
-Dysfunction experienced mainstream success again in 2001 during the release of Staind's next album Break the Cycle when Break the Cycle brought Staind to the band's popularity peak.
-As a result, Dysfunction peaked at number 1 on Billboard Top Pop Catalog Albums chart.
+Dysfunction received mostly mixed reviews upon release; some critics praising Lewis' vocals and lyrics, as well as Murshok's guitar playing, while some criticized the album for being repetitive in terms of song structure.
+Despite little success upon release, the album grew into mainstream popularity at the end of 1999 with the success of the singles "Just Go", "Mudshovel" and "Home", eventually peaking at number 74 on the Billboard 200 chart in November of that year.
+After the release of Staind's next album Break the Cycle (2001), Dysfunction experienced a resurgence in popularity and reached number 1 on Billboard's Top Pop Catalog Albums chart.
+In February 2004, the album was certified double platinum by the Recording Industry Association of America (RIAA), signifying the shipment of two million copies in the United States.

-Dysfunction received mostly mixed reviews; some critics praising the vocals and the guitar riffs, while some criticized the album for being repetitive in terms of song structure.

 Background and recording

 Staind self-released its debut album Tormented in 1996.
 On October 23, 1997, Staind met Limp Bizkit vocalist Fred Durst at the Webster Theater in Hartford, Connecticut.
 Staind showed Durst a copy of Tormented and Durst was appalled by the album cover, which depicts a bloody Barbie doll on a crucifix with nails hanging from a plastic frame, a buried person with a rosary protruding from the person's nose, and a knife impaling a Bible.
 Durst assumed the band were Theistic Satanists.

 Despite initially trying to remove Staind from opening for Limp Bizkit due to the album cover of Tormented, Fred Durst was impressed with Staind's performance and changed his mind.
 After hearing their four-song demo, Durst signed Staind to Flip/Elektra to record the band's album Dysfunction.
-Durst and Staind then traveled to Jacksonville, Florida to begin developing and recording new songs, and after a meeting with Flip, Staind recorded a three-track sampler in Los Angeles, California.
-By February 1998, they acquired a record contract and, after performing on the summer Warped Tour, began recording Dysfunction in December 1998.
+Durst and Staind then traveled to Jacksonville, Florida, to begin developing and recording new songs, and after a meeting with Flip, Staind recorded a three-track sampler in Los Angeles, California.
+By February 1998, they acquired a record contract and, after performing on the summer Warped Tour, began recording Dysfunction in August 1998.
 Dysfunction was recorded at Studio Litho and mixed at Studio X in Seattle, Washington.
 Durst introduced Staind to Terry Date.
-Date said that after hearing the singing voice of Staind lead singer Aaron Lewis, he instantly thought Lewis' "voice was pretty undeniable."
+Date said that after hearing the singing voice of Staind lead singer Aaron Lewis, he instantly thought Lewis's "voice was pretty undeniable."
 While Durst did most of Dysfunction's preproduction work, "Date said his only challenge was to capture the explosive live feel of the band and help bring out both their melodic and hard sensibilities."
-After working with Durst in Jacksonville, Staind moved back to their hometown Springfield, Massachusetts to write songs like "Me", "Just Go", "Home", and some other songs from Dysfunction.
+After working with Durst in Jacksonville, Staind moved back to their hometown Springfield, Massachusetts, to write songs like "Me", "Just Go", "Home", and some other songs from Dysfunction.